USMLE Step 3 Exam Review Course

 - Plus the physician task of applying scientific concepts, determining a diagnosis based on history, physical exam, lab findings and managing the patient.

-- Classes have 10 min. breaks every hr. and a 1 hr. lunch
+- Classes have 10 min. breaks every hour.

 INCLUDED SERVICES: (services may vary depending on 4 week or 8 week session)